cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 other components in the Coulomb stress balance may be bracketed [e.g., Cattin et al.,1997; Lamb, 2006; Luttrell et al., 2011].
-Each of these studies uses somewhat different approaches and scales; ours are most similar to those of Luttrell [2011], although there are significant differences[, as discussed below].
+Each of these studies uses somewhat different approaches and scales; ours are most similar to those of Luttrell [2011], although there are significant differences: primarily, we consider a full range of tectonic stresses instead of simply calculating the minimum principal tectonic stress, and we also constrain fluid pressure and fault friction.

-We estimate the tectonic stresses $T$, fault friction $\mu$ and pore fluid pressure $\phi$ on the Wenchuan faults at the time of fault failure through a Bayesian inversion to estimate tectonic stresses consistent with published coseismic slip models, and then a second analysis [need a better description] to estimate fault friction and pore fluid pressures consistent with the posterior stresses.
+We estimate the tectonic stress tensor field $T$, fault friction $\mu$ and pore fluid pressure $\phi$ on the Wenchuan faults at the time of fault failure through a Bayesian inversion to estimate tectonic stresses consistent with published coseismic slip models, and then a second analysis [need a better description] to estimate fault friction and pore fluid pressures consistent with the posterior stresses.
 Our methods yield joint probability distributions for the parameters we estimate, illustrating both the likelihood of values for each parameter and the tradeoffs between them.

 In this work, we will assume that 'tectonic stresses' are horizontal stresses in the crust that are laterally homogeneous and do not result from local or